joeross/joeross.dev/README.md

 Hey there, Joe here.
-I forked this from the [original](https://github.com/indieweb/blank-gh-site) on April 8, 2023 to make my new landing page.
-Like the CC0 license at the bottom of this file says, there's no copyright, and you can do as you please with it.
+I forked this from the [original](https://github.com/indieweb/blank-gh-site) on April 8, 2023 to make my new landing page at https://home.joeross.me.
+Then I worked around GitHub's refusal to let me fork the same project twice by uploading those files to this repo, trying to buid a landing page for https://joeross.dev.

 # blank-gh-site